Police break up pro-Palestinian camp at the University of Michigan

-ANN ARBOR, Mich. — (AP) — Police broke up a pro-Palestinian encampment Tuesday at the University of Michigan, less than a week after demonstrators showed up at the home of a school official and placed fake body bags on her lawn.
+ANN ARBOR, Mich. — (AP) — Police broke up a pro-Palestinian encampment at the University of Michigan before dawn Tuesday, citing a threat to public safety and coming less than a week after demonstrators stepped up pressure by placing fake body bags on the lawn of a school official.

-Officers wearing helmets with face shields moved in before sunrise to clear the Diag, known for decades as a site for campus protests.
-Video posted online showed police at times using what appeared to be an irritant to spray people, who were forced to retreat.
+Officers wearing helmets with face shields cleared approximately 50 people from the Diag, known for decades as a site for campus protests.
+Video posted online showed police using what appeared to be an irritant to spray people, who were forced to retreat.

+“UM is not a campground,” Sarah Hubbard, chair of the university's governing board, said on the social platform X.

+At least four people were arrested, which caused protesters to shift to the Washtenaw County jail where they marched outside in support of their allies.

+“We will not stop, we will not rest,” a coalition of pro-Palestinian student groups said on social media.

-The encampment had been set up in late April near the end of the school year and as families arrived for spring commencement.
+The campus encampment was set up on April 22, near the end of the school year and just before families began arriving for spring commencement.
 Posters taunting President Santa Ono and other officials were also displayed.

 Ono said in a statement that the encampment had become a threat to safety, with overloaded power sources and open flames.
 Organizers, he added, had refused to comply with requests to make changes following an inspection by a fire marshal.